NicPWNs/GitHub-Discord-Bot/README.md

-# github-discord-bot
-GitHub Bot for Discord
+# GitHub Bot for Discord